MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 practices throughout this document can easily be applied to businesses with only client operating systems.

-For additional information for Windows Server 2008 R2 security, see [https://technet.microsoft.com/windowsserver/bb310558.aspx](https://technet.microsoft.com/en-us/windowsserver/bb310558.aspx).
-For additional information for Windows Server 2012 security, see [https://technet.microsoft.com/windowsserver/hh534429.](https://technet.microsoft.com/en-us/windowsserver/hh534429)
+For more information about Windows Server, see [Windows Server documentation](/windows-server/).

 The most important features of the Windows server security model are authentication, access control, and single sign-on, as described below.